PetrKorab/Arabica/docs/source/Heatmap.rst

     data = pd.read_csv('headlines.csv', encoding='utf8')

-The data looks liks this:
+The data looks like this:

 +--------------------------------------------------------------------------------------------------------+------------+
 | headline                                                                                               | date       |